lsst-dm/obs-bootcamp-2020-bosch-tutorial/command-line-tutorial.md

 The last step (5) is a little clunky right now, because you can only delete them one at a time and you have to type out the full name, e.g.

-    $ butler prune-collection DATA --purge --unstore --collection u/jbosch/bootcamp/2/20201013T18h15m39s
+    $ butler prune-collection DATA --purge --unstore --collection u/jbosch/bootcamp/2/20201014T21h46m24s

 But we'll get that fixed (and, as mentioned earlier, make it okay to keep passing `-i` as long as the inputs don't change).
 If you're not super constrained by disk space, that's the workflow we'd recommend - better to have those displaced runs and not need them.

-But if you want to live on the edge and blow them away immediately, you can add `--prune-replaced=purge` as well to do that.
+If you want to live on the edge and blow them away immediately, you can add `--prune-replaced=purge` as well to do that.

-    $ pipetask run -b DATA -p pipelines/example.yaml -o u/jbosch/bootcamp/2 --replace-run --prune-replaced=purge -d "instrument='HSC' AND visit=903344 AND detector=5"
+    $ pipetask run -b DATA -p pipelines/example.yaml --replace-run --prune-replaced=purge -o u/jbosch/bootcamp/2 -d "instrument='HSC' AND visit=903344 AND detector=5"
     ctrl.mpexec.cmdLineFwk INFO: QuantumGraph contains 15 quanta for 4 tasks
     conda.common.io INFO: overtaking stderr and stdout
     conda.common.io INFO: stderr and stdout yielding back